Adele Accused of 'Cultural Appropriation' for Wearing a Jamaican Flag Bikini, Bantu Knots

-Adele was accused of cultural appropriation Sunday after she donned a Jamaican flag string bikini to honor the participants who would have joined the Notting Hill Carnival in south-west London.
+Pop megastar Adele was accused of cultural appropriation Sunday after she donned a Jamaican flag string bikini to honor the participants who would have joined the Notting Hill Carnival in south-west London.

 The event takes place every year and honors the rich history of Caribbean and black culture’s contribution to the capital’s cultural life.
 It was cancelled in 2020 due to the cornavirus pandemic.